Optimistic Online Non-stochastic Control via FTRL: Preliminaries

 \textbf{Cost functions}.
-While our guarantees continue to hold for the general convex cost function, we assume here that the cost functions are \emph{linearized}: \begin{assumption} The cost is linear in the state and action $ c_{t}(\vec{x}_t, \vec{u}_t) = \dtp{\vec \alpha_t}{\vec{x}_t} + \dtp{\vec \beta_t}{\vec{u_t}}.$ \end{assumption} The linearity assumption provides a useful structure in our analysis (separability) and enables us to quantify the prediction error in terms of the parameters $\vec \alpha_t$ and $\vec \beta_t$.
+While our guarantees still hold for general convex cost functions, we focus here on the linear case: \begin{assumption} The cost is linear in the state and action $ c_{t}(\vec{x}_t, \vec{u}_t) = \dtp{\vec \alpha_t}{\vec{x}_t} + \dtp{\vec \beta_t}{\vec{u_t}}.$ $\|\vec \alpha_t\| \leq \alpha$ and $\|\vec \beta\| \leq \beta$. \end{assumption} The linearity assumption provides a useful structure in the analysis (separability) and enables us to quantify the prediction error in terms of the parameters $\vec \alpha_t$ and $\vec \beta_t$.
 It does not, however, compromise the presented regret guarantees.
-Specifically, our bounds continue to hold for the general convex case.
-In fact, the linear costs are the \emph{most challenging}\footnote{As indicated in the preceding section, in the case of strongly convex costs, a refined and much tighter regret bound of $\mathcal{O}(\log(T))$ (compared to $\mathcal{O}(\sqrt{T})$) is possible \cite{foster20b-log2}.} in the online learning settings, and hence the regret caused by a sequence of general convex function can be indeed \emph{upper bounded} by the regret caused by \emph{linearization} of those functions.
+In fact, the linear costs are the most challenging\footnote{As indicated in Sec.
+II, in the case of strongly convex costs, a tighter regret bound of $\mathcal{O}(\log(T))$ (compared to $\mathcal{O}(\sqrt{T})$) is possible \cite{foster20b-log2}.} in the online learning settings; the regret caused by a sequence of general convex function can be indeed upper bounded by the regret caused by linearization of those functions.
 Thus, online learning works often focused on the linear case (see discussion on linearization in \cite[Sec.
-2.1]{mcmahan-survey17} and \cite[Sec.
 2.4]{MAL-018}).
-Future costs $\{c_{\tau}(\cdot, \cdot)\}_{\tau=t}^{t+d}$ can thus be predicted through the oracle output $\{\vec\alpha_\tau, \vec \beta_\tau \}_{\tau=t}^{t+d}$.
+Future costs can thus be predicted through the oracle's output $\{\vec\alpha_\tau, \vec \beta_\tau \}_{\tau=t}^{t+d}$.

 \textbf{Predictions.} The prediction model we use has several advantages over those that appear in the preceding section. $(i)$ We allow the prediction oracle to update its forecast \emph{at every decision slot $t$ } (similar to MPC).
-This flexibility is important, as in practice predictions can improve with time. $(ii)$ our analysis reveals that the parameter $d$ only needs to scale logarithmically with $T$.
-This implies that predictions are not required for the entire future.
-In fact, the proposed algorithm accommodates any number of predictions by simply setting $\vec{\alpha}_\tau, \vec {\beta}_\tau$ to zero for steps where no prediction is available.
-In other words, our algorithm can operate with no predictions (an oracle that produces $\vec 0$ for all $t$) or limited horizon predictions. $(iii)$ the presented algorithm and its guarantees place no assumptions on the predictions' quality.
-To the best of our knowledge, this represents the most general prediction-based setting for online control.
+This flexibility is important, as in practice predictions can improve with time. $(ii)$ the analysis reveals that the parameter $d$ needs to scale logarithmically with $T$.
+This implies that predictions are not required for the entire future. $(iii)$ the presented algorithm and its guarantees place no assumptions on the predictions' quality.
+To our knowledge, this represents the most general prediction-based setting for online control.